mmoessler/illustration-statistical-concepts/README.md

 Y_{i} \sim \text{Bernoulli} \left(p\right)
 $$

-This illustration shows the effect of changing the sample size $N$ and probability of success $p$ of the Bernoulli distribution on the sampling distribution of the sample average as estimator for mean of the Bernoulli distribution.
+This illustration shows the effect of changing the sample size $n$ and probability of success $p$ of the Bernoulli distribution on the sampling distribution of the sample average as estimator for mean of the Bernoulli distribution.

 ```